Costa Rica Family Holidays

-Every day is an adventure in Costa Rica, discovering some of the country’s epic wildlife and dramatic scenery, from volcanoes to beaches, rainforest, cloudforest, jungle and more.
-So the question isn’t whether to plan a Costa Rica family holiday, but how soon can you go?
+Costa Rica is a fantastic destination for families looking for a bit of adventure and relaxation.
+Every day is an adventure in Costa Rica, promising the discovery of this country’s diversity of epic wildlife and dramatic scenery, from volcanoes and beaches, to rainforests, cloudforests, jungles and more.
+So the question isn’t whether to plan a Costa Rica family holiday, but how soon can you go?!

 And there’s a Costa Rica family adventure for every age and style, whether you’re looking for a two-week summer holiday escape, a few adrenaline thrills with teens, an itinerary packed with nature and wildlife or an active break making the most of Costa Rica’s great outdoors.

-With tips on everything from where to stay in Costa Rica with kids to how to get around, as well as what to pack, see and do, this one-stop guide is designed to answer all your questions about what to do in Costa Rica with kids.
+With tips on everything from where to stay in Costa Rica with kids to how to get around, as well as what to pack, see and do, this one-stop guide is designed to answer all your questions about taking your family on holiday to Costa Rica.

 Best places to visit in Costa Rica with kids

-The main thing to decide when planning your Costa Rica family trip is how much adventure you want to cram in.
-After beginning your holiday in the capital San Jose, you could start with a bang at one of the country’s volcanoes – Arenal is the most famous, with hot springs in the national park around the dramatic cone, but for a few added thrills, you’ll find white water rafting and canyoning near the volcano at Turrialba, not to mention coffee plantations and tortilla making.
+The main thing to consider when planning your Costa Rica family holiday is how much adventure you’d like to cram in.
+After beginning your holiday in the capital San Jose, you could start with a bang at one of the country’s volcanoes.
+Arenal is the most famous, with hot springs in the national park around the dramatic cone.
+But for a few added thrills, you’ll find white water rafting and canyoning near the volcano at Turrialba, not to mention coffee plantations and tortilla making.

-Then there’s Costa Rica’s famous wildlife, from sloths to dazzlingly green frogs, monkeys and a whole lot more.
+Then there’s Costa Rica’s famous wildlife, from sleepy sloths to dazzlingly green frogs, myriad monkeys and a whole lot more.
 At Tortuguero, you can cruise through the jungle waterways to spot them, as well as the sea turtles which come here to breed for several months a year.
-The Monteverde cloudforest is another highlight, crossing bridges suspended high above the forest floor, with ziplining through the jungle plus the chance to spot sloths and other wildlife.
+The Monteverde cloudforest is another highlight, crossing bridges suspended high above the forest floor, with ziplining through the jungle, plus the chance it provides to encounter all that wildlife.

 Off the beaten track

-Want to go right off the grid?
+Want to go completely off-grid?
 How about a desert island experience where you’ll catch your own fish for dinner, build a bonfire to cook it and eat under the stars – no electricity, no WiFi, no stress!

 Beaches

-If you’d prefer just to relax by the beach, you’re spoiled for choice.
-Samara on the Nicoya Peninsula is ideal for wannabe surfers, and for chilling out at the end of your trip, while Manuel Antonio has its own enticing beaches, backed by national park for some wildlife spotting.
-Or over on the Caribbean coast, Cahuita has its own laid-back vibe as well as another chance to head into the national park here if you just can’t get enough of the country’s natural wonders.
+If you’d prefer just to relax by the beach or take some surf lessons, you’re spoiled for choice.
+Samara on the Nicoya Peninsula is ideal for wannabe surfers, as well as chilling out at the end of your trip, while Manuel Antonio has its own enticing beaches, backed by national park for some wildlife spotting.
+Or over on the Caribbean coast, Cahuita has its own laid-back vibe as well as another chance to head into the national park here if you just can’t get enough of this country’s natural wonders.

 How to get around in Costa Rica with family

 The shuttle buses have air-con and usually a maximum of 20 seats and will drop you at your hotel.
-You may find you stop at several others along the way, and you may then need taxis to take you from your accommodation into towns or to nearby restaurants – easy in the cities, harder to find in the national parks.
+It’s worth noting that these may stop at several other hotels along the way, and you may then need taxis to take you from your accommodation into towns or to nearby restaurants.
+Taxis are easy to find in the cities, more scarce in the national parks.

 Self-drive

-A self-drive Costa Rica family holiday gives you more flexibility and most roads are paved, although road conditions mean you’re unlikely to be travelling at more than 50mph, often less.
+A self-drive Costa Rica family holiday gives you more flexibility and most roads are paved, although road conditions mean you’re unlikely to be travelling at more than 50mph, often less, so you’ll need to allow for this with planning journeys.

 Once you arrive at your destination, we’ll arrange shared transfers to your activities, to help cut the number of vehicles on the roads, and stick to environmentally-friendly methods of transport, such as canoes rather than motorised boats, as well as plenty of opportunities to walk.